sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

-**Question 5: For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Senior Year Students who are still enrolled and which County had the lowest graduation rate?**
+**Question 5: For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Students who are still enrolled after Senior Year and which County had the lowest graduation rate?**
 _Methodology_
-1: Create a pivot table from the data on a seperate sheet, named as 2022 GDE (stands for Graduation, Dropout and Enrolment).
+1. Create a pivot table from the data on a seperate sheet, named as 2022 GDE (stands for Graduation, Dropout and Enrolment).
 This sheet is created in [ACGR](https://docs.google.com/spreadsheets/d/1zc8FEzi5wkwPSBJD1SgmVf1vp_lN6pdns5f7aXnaASc/edit?usp=sharing).
 The settings of the Pivot Table are set as such:
    *  Rows: CountyName
    *  Values as: ( an aggegation function will be used, but because all values are unique, any of the functions (min, max, mean) will work.
       * Regular HS Diploma Graduates (Rate)